braqiiit/QRealBoost/README.md

 Training Accuracy of each iteration, Training Accuracy vs Iterations curve, and values of algorithm parameters to show the inner-working of the algorithm.

 - **predict**(*X,y*)
+<br> Return the accuracy on the given test data and labels
 #### Parameters -
 - X - matrix of shape (n_features, n_samples)
-<br> Currently this has to be same in size as the Training data.
+<br> The testing input samples.
+Currently this has to be same in size as the Training data.
 - y - the true class labels of X.
 #### Returns -
 Testing Accuracy of the algorithm and the Testing Accuracy vs Iterations curve.